lemlac/mulem/docs/reference.md

 ### Procedures (`proc`)

-Another type of double-colon declaration is a `proc`, short for procedure.
+Another type of `::` declaration is a `proc`, short for procedure.
 Unlike normal functions, procs are impure but don't return anything.
-They also don't use any parentheses, and you can use `out` on parameters instead of a return value.
-Triple dash (---) is used to divide the parameters from the function body.
-Captured mutable variables need to be redeclared with the `inherit` keyword.
+Instead, you use `out` parameters to get a return value.
+The keyword `then` is used to divide the parameters from the function body.
+Captured mutable variables need to be redeclared with the `capture` keyword.
 This helps make sure that the proc is actually capturing a variable and declaring a new variable.

 ```mu
 count: mu int = 0